amzn/style-dictionary/docs/properties.md

-# Definitions and Properties
+# Properties

 Properties are specific style information that you want to use in your deliverables.
-From a programmatic point of view, the property of size.font.small is an object containing multiple attributes, with each attribute providing specific information about size.font.small.
+A Design Token and associated metadata are often saved into a single property definition.

 Attributes are the key/object pairs in a definition.
 The most important (and only required) attribute is "value", which provides the data that will be used throughout the build process (and ultimately used for styling in your deliverables).
 You can include any custom attributes you would like (e.g. "comment" with a string or "metadata" as an object with its own attributes).